You have no items in your shopping cart.

 This smart antenna system together with an additional Modulation Coding Scheme (MCS) can increase support rate up to 256 QAM and up to 160 MHz channel bonding.
 It can also increase support rates up to 5 Gbps.
 It is a great privilege for large campus networking to save costs.
 Customers now need not have to worry about running new cabling to support the new speeds.

-Cisco 2800 and 3800 series access points have almost similar physical dimensions.
+When it comes to the Cisco 2800 vs. 3800 series, the access points have almost similar physical dimensions.
 However, they differ marginally in their physical appearance to accommodate modularity and mGig support, which results in a slight difference in width and height.
 See them below.

 |AP28021 x K9||8.66" - 22cm||8.68" - 22cm||2.17" - 5.5cm|